The Mirror Clemens-Schmid Sequence: The perverse Leray filtration

 \begin{remark} Note that the formulas in Theorem \ref{thm:geometricleray} differ from those in \cite{pflht} by a sign; this is because we follow the convention that the perverse Leray filtration is increasing, but \cite{pflht} define it to be decreasing. \end{remark}

-\begin{remark} One may compute $\delta$-filtrations on the cohomology of the subvarieties $Z_{-i}$ by a similar method.
+\begin{remark} One may modify Theorem \ref{thm:geometricleray} in the obvious way to compute the perverse Leray filtrations on the cohomology of the subvarieties $Z_{-r}$.
 In this case the filtration is induced by the pair of increasing sequences of subvarieties

-given by intersection of $Y_{\bullet}$ and $Z_{\bullet}$ with $Z$.
-Given this, Theorem \ref{thm:geometricleray} may be modified in the obvious way to compute the perverse Leray filtrations for the subvarieties $Z_{-i}$.
+given by intersection of $Y_{\bullet}$ and $Z_{\bullet}$ with $Z_{-r}$.
 Note that there is a shift in indices in the $Z_{\bullet}$-filtration.
-In the case $i = 1$ this provides a geometric explanation for the shift in the perverse Leray filtration on $H^k(Z,\bQ)$ in the sequences of Proposition \ref{prop:perverselocalization}. \end{remark}
+In the case $r = 1$ this provides a geometric explanation for the shift in the perverse Leray filtration on $H^k(Z,\bQ)$ in the sequences of Proposition \ref{prop:perverselocalization}. \end{remark}